The Serpent's Fall

 Amanda could not contain her curiosity.
 “Was she surprised?
 Did she love her gift?”

 Jack smiled.
-“I can recall it being a beautiful summer’s day at the beach that Saturday.
+“I recall it being a beautiful summer’s day at the beach that Saturday.
 Jolene was over the moon, and we all had a wonderful time.”

-Jack’s voice pulled her focus back to the story. “…The Wimpy restaurant was just across the road from the beach.
-We took Jolene there once for an ice cream and ever since, she just wanted to go back.
-I guess kids found the fun colors and lively atmosphere of the Wimpy restaurant attractive back then.”
+“…The Wimpy restaurant was just across the road from the beach.
+We took Jolene there once for an ice cream, and ever since, she just wanted to go back.
+I guess kids found the fun colors and lively atmosphere of the place attractive back then.”

 “Oh, yes!
 I loved the Wimpy.
 It was always cheerful,” Amanda said.

-“…She could not wait to open it.
-But, as timing would have it, I needed to go to the bathroom…”
+“She couldn’t wait to open it.
+But, as timing would have it, I needed to go to the bathroom…” His voice dropped as he continued.

-“… Well, I had to ask Jolene to hold on for a minute until I got back.
+“I had to ask Jolene to hold on for a minute until I got back.
 I didn’t want to miss the moment.
-When done, I washed my hands and splashed my face with cold water.”
+When I was done, I washed my hands and splashed my face with cold water.”

 Amanda switched on the bedside lamp and rolled back onto her stomach, hanging on Jack’s every word.
 “Do you mind the light?”